 Saturn in Aquarius is one of the most anticipated transits of the year.
-In the light of the Coronavirus crisis, with its domino effects, Saturn in Aquarius seems to be a key transit that will show us where all of this is heading.
+In the light of the Coronavirus crisis and civil unrest throughout the globe, Saturn in Aquarius seems to be a key transit that will show us where all of this is heading.

 Saturn enters Aquarius on December 17, 2020 and will stay in Aquarius until March 2023.

 The Saturn-Jupiter Conjunction – A New Era

 We cannot talk about Saturn in Aquarius without talking about the Jupiter-Saturn conjunction which will occur on December 21st, 2020, at 0° Aquarius.